P-p-H-d/mlib/README.md

         }

-#### methods
+#### methods, types & constants

-The methods are mostly the same than for an array.
 The following methods are available:

 ##### bitset\_t